Create the Perfect Pressure-Treated Lumber Deck for Your Backyard

 We use #1-rated premium grade pressure treated boards that have fewer knots and straighter grain which makes for a smooth, cohesive look.
 The pressure treatment helps preserve its longevity outdoors, with good results against moisture, mold, and insect damage for up to 20 years.
 There is an optional upgrade for wood that is kiln-dried and treated (KDAT) before and after pressure treatment to help mitigate any warping or splitting.

-Pressure-Treated Lumber: Popular for Many Reasons and Not the Least Because it’s a Great Value
+Pressure-Treated Lumber: Popular for Many Reasons and Not Just Its Low Cost

 With the right design, a pressure-treated lumber deck is a great value for the money and also highly durable.
 In comparison to cedar and composite material, pressure-treated wood is the most cost-effective option with a price of $15-$20 per square foot for installation, substructure, and decking.